Yaoghost/Vehicle-Monitoring-and-Switching-Unit-WSU/README.md

 # Vehicle-Monitoring-and-Switching-Unit-WSU
-This repository contains the **STM32 firmware** for the *Monitoring and Switching Unit for Pre-OBD II Vehicles*.
+This repository contains the **STM32 firmware** for the *Vehicle Monitoring and Switching Unit for Pre-OBD II Vehicles*.
 The STM32 microcontroller acts as the bridge between the vehicle’s analog sensors and the user interface (Nextion 2.4″ display).

 ---

-## 📌 Project Overview
+## Project Overview
 Older vehicles lack modern instrumentation and rely on outdated gauges or “dummy lights.”
 This project provides a compact module that:
 - Reads signals from fuel, oil pressure, and coolant temperature sensors.